jonsamp/codecademy-curriculum/typescript/project-2/content.md

 `);
 ```

 Then run `tsc index.ts` and `node index.js` to verify the receipt is correct.
-If your logic is correct, a "fanny pack" bought inside New York is \$33, while a "hoodie" bought outside of New York is \$45.15.
+If your logic is correct, a 'fanny pack' bought inside New York is \$33, while a 'hoodie' bought outside of New York is \$45.15.